hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine.html.markdown

 ~> In this release there's a known issue where the `public_ip_address` and `public_ip_addresses` fields may not be fully populated for Dynamic Public IP's.

+!> **Note:** Data Disks can be specified in-line with the Virtual Machine by opting into the beta feature by setting `ARM_PROVIDER_VM_DATADISKS_BETA=true` This feature should be used with caution and may be subject to change without notice.
+Mixing of in-line Data Disks and `azurerm_virtual_machine_data_disk_attachment` resources is not supported.

 ## Example Usage

 This example provisions a basic Linux Virtual Machine on an internal network.
 Additional examples of how to use the `azurerm_linux_virtual_machine` resource can be found [in the ./examples/virtual-machines/linux directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/virtual-machines/linux).